 What are the best Animoto features?

 This is hugely helpful if you're filming and snapping content right there in the class, to be made into a video.
-You can also upload directly and get editing easily, and even share quickly from the phone, which is great if you're on a field trip and want to create a video as you go.
+You can also upload directly and begin editing easily, and even share quickly from the phone, which is great if you're on a field trip and want to create a video as you go, for example.

 The ability to customize the templates is another great feature for teachers.
 You can overlay text, adjust font size, and even use split-screen images, ideal for a slideshow-style layout in which comparison images are required.